misthero/warning-remove/README.md

 # Remove warings - a Foundry VTT module

+### Module Overview

+Have you ever been annoyed by the message:

-Ever got annoied by "MESSAGE Foundry Virtual Tabletop requires a minimum screen resolution of 1024px by 700px or greater.
-Your display currently has an effective resolution of 2560px by 685px, as a result many features of the software may not work properly."?
+> *"Foundry Virtual Tabletop requires a minimum screen resolution of 1024px by 700px or greater.
+Your display currently has an effective resolution of 2560px by 685px; as a result, many features of the software may not work properly."*

+This module addresses that issue by allowing you to configure and permanently hide such warnings or messages.

+### Features

-This module does just that, you can configure more warnings or messages you want to hide forever.
+- **Customizable**: You can configure which warnings or messages to hide.

-Every client can configure the module indipendently.
+- **Independent Configuration**: Each client can independently configure the module to their preferences.

+### Credits

-The orginal code is from https://github.com/Eunomiac here: https://github.com/League-of-Foundry-Developers/foundryvtt-devMode/pull/59#issuecomment-1905479387, I just modified it a little and made it configurable.
+The original code is from [Eunomiac on GitHub](https://github.com/Eunomiac) at this link: [League-of-Foundry-Developers/foundryvtt-devMode#59 (comment)](https://github.com/League-of-Foundry-Developers/foundryvtt-devMode/issues/59#issuecomment-761050561).
+I’ve made some modifications to make it configurable.

+---